Everything (video game): Reception

 Polygon reviewed the game favorably, noting that it is a "magical playpen of being, rather than doing", while also pointing out its confusing, contradictory nature.

 An 11-minute trailer, featuring a voice-over by British philosopher Alan Watts, won the Jury Prize at the 2017 Vienna Independent Shorts film festival in May 2017.
 Due to this, it was on the long list for consideration for the Academy Award for Best Animated Short Film at the 90th Academy Awards, making it the first video game trailer to qualify for the Oscars.
 Eurogamer ranked the game 37th of the "Top 50 Games of 2017", and Polygon ranked it ninth of the 50 best games of 2017.

 The game won the award for "Most Innovative" at the Games for Change Awards, and was nominated for "Best Indie Game" at the Golden Joystick Awards, and for the Off-Broadway Award for Best Indie Game at the New York Game Awards 2018.
 It was nominated for the "Innovation Award" at the 18th Annual Game Developers Choice Awards, for the "D.I.C.E.
 Sprite Award" at the 21st Annual D.I.C.E.
 Awards, and for "Game, Special Class" at the 17th Annual National Academy of Video Game Trade Reviewers Awards.
 Polygon named the game among the decade's best.

+In popular culture

-The game was one of the influences for a scene in the 2022 comedy-drama movie Everything Everywhere All at Once, specifically the parallel universe in which the protagonist Evelyn and her daughter Joy are rocks.
+The game was one of the primary influences for a climatic scene in the 2022 comedy-drama film Everything Everywhere All at Once, specifically the parallel universe in which the protagonist Evelyn Wang and her daughter Jobu Tupaki are rocks.